ItayNaf/CTF-Writeups/HTB/Medium/Awkward/README.md

 <p>So lets take the final one.</p>
 <img src="captures/12bean.png" />
 <img src="captures/13creds.png" />
-<p>As you can see while navigating through this file system I found this file with bean.hill username and password credentials.</p>
+<p>As you can see while navigating through this file system I found this file with the `bean.hill` username and password credentials.</p>
 <img src="captures/14ssh.png" />
 <p><b>BOOM!!</b> we got SSH connection</p>

-### Privilege Escalation
+### Getting to www-data

 ```